-Did you know that leaving home for an extended period of time may leave your property vulnerable to not being completely covered by your current home insurance policy?
-According to your insurance provider, your home may be classified as “unoccupied” if you are away from home for a certain period of time.
+Did you know that leaving home for an extended time can mean your property is not completely covered by your current home insurance policy?
+According to your insurance provider, your home may be classified as “unoccupied” if you are away for a specific time.

 In this case, an unoccupied home insurance policy may be needed to ensure adequate coverage while you are gone.